Iframes and Process Allocation

 tag or Document Node in one tab does not become available to the other process)

-Let's consider what happens when a user opens the third-party extension application iframe hosted on a different origin.
+Let's consider what happens when a user opens the third-party extension application iframe hosted on a different site.
 This is the model that the Microsoft Teams / Microsoft 365 Apps framework has taken.

 <!-- Within teams.microsoft.com host -->